 Ben has been spitting up literally since the day he was born.
 I remember a nurse in the hospital pointing out that I needed to be careful that he didn't choke on it, and thinking Hmmm, I didn't have to deal with that with the other two kids.
 Little did I know what we were in for.

 For months, Ben spit up profusely, earning his nickname Mr Spitup von Fussypants.
-He was fussy.
-And because of his gastric distress, he didn't nap well.
+He was irritable, both because of the stomach distress and the fact that he didn't nap well.
 Gaining weight wasn't an issue, but he really did spit up that much.
 People always tell you the spit-up is less than what it seems, but the stuff flowed out of him like lava—right after he ate, and then on and off again for the next few hours.
 At feeding time, I'd cover myself and our couch with towels and put on two bibs; mere burp cloths were no match for him.
 Sometimes, he projectile vomited.

 Recently, though, Ben turned a corner.
 The spit-up is now negligible, the kind that dribbles out of babies instead of gushing.
 The napping, it's happening.
 Overnight sleeping is still crappy-ish, but as his daytime sleeping gets better I figure nighttime will as well.